IT

 To write an effective IT CV that makes you stand out and get hired, you must be strategic to show what makes you the best candidate.
 First, you need a document emphasising your technical proficiencies, relevant work experiences and projects, and problem-solving capabilities.

 Unlike any other CV, a CV for an IT job must include programming languages, industry-specific certifications, and technologies.
-You can find these requirements in the job advert to ensure that your application aligns with the potential employer’s expectations.
+You can find these prerequisites in the job advert to ensure that your application aligns with the potential employer’s expectations.

 Structure your IT CV with the help of a CV parser, so it’s readable, clear, and highlights your impact.
 Why?
 Your CV has to pass through online screeners, and recruiters only skim it before they read it in depth.

-Continue reading to discover how you can:
+Read on to find out how you can:

-• Format your CV so it’s clear and works well with applicant tracking systems
+- Format your CV so it’s clear and works well with applicant tracking systems

-• Begin with a summary that emphasises your achievements
+- Begin with a summary that emphasises your achievements

-• Align your experience with the requirements of the job advert
+- Align your experience with the requirements of the job advert

 How to format an IT CV